EcoExtreML/STEMMUS_SCOPE_Processing/docs/project_setup.md

 For a quick reference on software development, we refer to [the software guide checklist](https://guide.esciencecenter.nl/#/best_practices/checklist).

-## Python versions

-This repository is set up with Python versions:

-- 3.9
-- 3.10
-- 3.11

-Add or remove Python versions based on project requirements.
-See [the guide](https://guide.esciencecenter.nl/#/best_practices/language_guides/python) for more information about Python versions.

 ## Package management and dependencies

-You can use either pip or conda for installing dependencies and package management.
+You can use either pip or conda for installing dependencies (see `pyproject.toml`) and package management.
 This repository does not force you to use one or the other, as project requirements differ.
 For advice on what to use, please check [the relevant section of the guide](https://guide.esciencecenter.nl/#/best_practices/language_guides/python?id=dependencies-and-package-management).

-- Runtime dependencies should be added to `setup.cfg` in the `install_requires` list under `[options]`.
-- Development dependencies should be added to `setup.cfg` in one of the lists under `[options.extras_require]`.

 ## Packaging/One command install